lubaina3074/library-management-system/README.md

 This structure allows efficient insertion and deletion of book records, as well as bidirectional traversal for flexible operations.

 File Management
-Book records are saved and loaded from a file using a simple CSV format.
+Book records are saved and loaded from a text file.
 Each book record is stored as a line in the file with the following fields separated by commas:

 BookID (integer)
 Title (string)